-- B. California provides 14 weight classes per NFHS rules and the two (2)-pound growth allowance to each weight class on January 1. - (Approved February 1997 Federated Council; Also see NFHS Wrestling Rules Book 4-4-4) - C. Each coach is required to bring his/her team's Pre-Match Weigh-In form to all competitions including the CIF State Wrestling Championships. - PENALTY: Failure to comply will result in the entire team being ineligible to compete and charged with forfeiture. - D. Each wrestler is required to weigh in with his/her Pre-Match Weigh-In form at all competitions up to and including the competition that begins the CIF State Championship qualifying series.

-PENALTY: Failure to comply will result in the wrestler being ineligible for that competition.
+- A. All CIF member schools must follow all National Federation Rules and procedures concerning weigh-ins. - (1) Violation of NFHS Rule 4-5-5 will result in the following sanction: the host school will not be allowed to host any tournament or the following year and cannot financially benefit from any other tournament for that year.
+In addition, the Section may impose the following additional sanctions: - a.
+The hosting school is placed on probation. - b.
+Reduction of maximum number of matches. - B. California provides 14 weight classes per NFHS Rules and the two (2) pound growth allowance to each weight class on January 1. - C. Each coach is required to bring his/her team's Pre-Match Weigh-In Form to all competitions including the CIF State Wrestling Championships. - PENALTY: Failure to comply will result in the entire team being ineligible to compete and charged with forfeiture. - D. Each wrestler is required to weigh in with his/her Pre-Match Weigh-In Form at all competitions up to and including the competition that begins the CIF State Championship qualifying series. - PENALTY: Failure to comply will result in the wrestler being ineligible for that competition.

-E. The use of laxatives, emetics, excessive food and liquid restriction, self-induced vomiting, hot rooms, hot boxes, saunas, and steam rooms is prohibited for any purpose.
+E. The use of laxatives, emetics, excessive food and liquid restriction, self-induced vomiting, hot rooms, hot boxes, saunas and steam rooms is prohibited for any purpose.
 The use of diuretics at any time is prohibited.
 Regardless of the purpose, the use of vapor-impermeable suits (e.g. rubber or rubberized nylon) or any similar devices used solely for dehydration is prohibited.
 Artificial means of rehydration (i.e. intravenous hydration) are also prohibited.
 Violators of these rules shall be suspended for the competition(s) for which the weigh-in is intended.
 A second violation would result in suspension for the remainder of the season.